StaPH-B/CDPHE/image-information.md

 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```
-Log out and log back in (close & re-open terminal), so that your group membership is re-evaluated
+Log out and log back in (close & re-open terminal), so that your group membership is re-evaluated.

 Verify that you can run docker images without sudo with:
 `docker images`